-Sharon A. Wagner is a beadwork designer living in Sterling Heights, Michigan.
+Sharon A. Wagner is a beadwork designer and fiber enthusiast living in Whitehall, Wisconsin.

 And for the curious, Yadasi is a word created by combining the German, Russian and Spanish words for “yes”.